Harry Taussig: Early life and musical career

 In 1964, Taussig took a job as a physicist for Ford-Aeronutronics Corporation in Orange County and began studying art and photography with John Upton at Orange Coast College.
 In 1965, he recorded his first solo album, Fate is Only Once, under the name Harry Taussig.
 Played in a single 45-minute take, the record is partially improvised and, according to Taussig, full of mistakes.
-Issued on a private label, few copies of the original record existed, making it a collectors item for fans of what would later be called American primitive and fingerstyle guitar.
+Issued on a private label, few copies of the original record existed, making it a collector's item for fans of what would later be called American primitive and fingerstyle guitar.

 The following year Taussig recorded two songs for the compilation Contemporary Guitar: Spring '67 for John Fahey's Takoma label.
 The album featured similar American primitive guitarists, including Fahey, Max Ochs, Robbie Basho and Bukka White.
 Taussig's only live performances during this period were informal sessions for friends.
 He taught guitar for some years and wrote several books on guitar and autoharp instruction for Oak Publications before retiring from music altogether.